 Dr. Kelly received a Bachelor of Science degree in physics from Union College in 1976.
 He received a Master of Science degree in physics from the Rensselaer Polytechnic Institute in 1978 and his Doctorate in materials engineering from RPI in 1980.
 He has also received two honorary Doctoral degrees.

-Dr. Kelly is Chairman of the Board of Governors of The IBM Academy of Technology; Chairman of the Semiconductor Industry Association; a Fellow of the Institute of Electrical and Electronics Engineers (IEEE); a member of the National Academy of Engineers; and a member of the Board of the New York Academy of Sciences.
-He also serves on the Board of Trustees for both Union College and RPI.
+Dr. Kelly is Chairman of the Board of Governors of the IBM Academy of Technology, a member of the Board and immediate past Chairman of the Semiconductor Industry Association, a Fellow of the Institute of Electrical and Electronics Engineers (IEEE), a member of the National Academy of Engineering, and a member of the Board of the New York Academy of Sciences.
+He also serves on the Boards of Trustees for Union College and RPI.

 Dr. Kelly has received numerous technical and business leadership awards, including the Semiconductor Industry’s highest honor, the Robert N. Noyce Award, and the IEEE’s top award for R&D management, the Frederik Philips Award.
 In October 2013, he received the National Academy of Engineering’s Arthur M. Bueche Award for his leadership in driving U.S. semiconductor technology excellence through broad government, university, and corporate collaboration.